Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 “As cells go into a state of suspended animation, their metabolism significantly slows down and cells become dependent on a process called autophagy, in which they literally ‘self-eat,’ which buys them time to survive,” said Dr. Miguel Ramalho-Santos, study author and senior investigator at the Lunenfeld-Tanenbaum Research Institute (LTRI) at Sinai Health.

-LTRI researchers also found similarities between the DTP state and a state known as diapause, which is the natural ability that embryos have to temporarily pause development in the very early stages of pregnancy when there’s unfavorable environmental conditions.
+LTRI researchers also found similarities between the DTP state and a state known as diapause, which is the natural ability that embryos have to temporarily pause development in the very early stages of pregnancy when there’s unfavourable environmental conditions.

 “In other words, cancer cells are able to evade chemotherapy by borrowing an embryonic survival strategy and entering a stable and reversible state of suspended animation,” said Dr. Evelyne Collignon, one of the study lead authors and postdoctoral researcher in the Ramalho-Santos lab.
 “This evolutionary self-preservation pathway allows cells in diapause to recycle some their own cellular components as an energy source.”